augchan42/augchan42.github.io/_posts/2024-02-01-Optimizing RAG on Haystack.md

   - conversational-ai
 ---

+**Abstract:**
+This post details the author's experience implementing Retrieval Augmented Generation (RAG) and AI Agents using Haystack 1.x.
+It covers the setup of conversational memory, the creation of custom data pipelines utilizing a FAISS DocumentStore for local knowledge and integrating Google Search for external information.
+Key challenges discussed include the nuances of incrementally indexing new knowledge from web searches back into the local vector database and managing potentially inconclusive answers.

+**Estimated reading time:** _5 minutes_

 One of the most powerful ways to make Large Language Models (LLMs) more useful for specific tasks is through **Retrieval Augmented Generation (RAG)**.
 In simple terms, RAG is any process that feeds relevant, domain-specific information to an LLM right before it generates a response.
 This lets you enhance an LLM with new knowledge – say, from your company's documents or live web results – without costly and time-consuming model retraining.
 The main constraint is the LLM's maximum context size, which dictates how much information you can provide at once.

 Combine RAG with the concept of an **AI Agent**, and things get even more interesting.
 In the context of [Haystack](https://github.com/deepset-ai/haystack), an Agent uses an LLM's reasoning capabilities to figure out what steps (or "Tools") are needed to answer a question or complete a task, and then it executes those steps.